Blood Red Road (Dust Lands #1) by Moira Young (2011)

 The concept for this book is truly interesting.
 Young takes the post-apocalyptic theme (something commonly pondered) and zooms in to focus on one person living within it only to have her tiny insignificant life end up linked to something far greater than she could have ever imagined.
 Okay fine, so in broad strokes it’s not that original.
 But it is.
 The setting is fascinating, the society in this world is vivid and captivating, and the characters not only tie it all together but they bring it all to life.

 Saba in particular is a unique character choice for a protagonist.
 We’re supposed to feel connected to the protagonist/narrator of the story, we’re supposed to identify with her.
 But Saba’s not just some girl who starts out tough then turns to apple-butter because she had a big heart all along.
 Ha!
 No. Saba’s tough and she stays tough as jerky from beginning to end.
-Not the friendliest person, but definitely the most determined.
+Not the friendliest person at all, but definitely the most determined.
+Even though she’s cold, mean, callous, selfish, uses people, has no interest in saving the world or in justice, and pretty much only rescues her little sister out of obligation, she does occasionally try to be nice (usually when Jack yells at her for being mean and demands she apologize) and she does try to do the right thing mostly.
 I like her.
-She’s prickly as a cactus but you can get a hug in if you’re clever 😉
+I didn’t expect to, but I do.
+She’s prickly as a damn cactus but you can get a hug in if you’re clever 😉

 Okay so I already mentioned Saba but seriously, she’s a hard one.
 The thing is, I understand why she’s angry at Emmi and I understand why she wants to leave her behind.
 Even if it is because she wants her out of the way it’s also true when she says that she’d be safer kept far away from the dangerous journey Saba embarks on.
 For example, Hopetown.
 Saba as a cage fighter?
 Oh my word it was epic.
 Terrible and terrifying, but epic.
 The Angel of Death they called her… When she gets the red hot it made me think back to when I did martial arts and how suddenly I’d be facing my opponent and everything else got blocked out, nothing but them and me and winning.
 I’m definitely adding Saba to my short list of characters I’d love to play in a movie.